Harold Ramirez Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in the league.

-- The Mariners have the top team ERA across all league pitching staffs (3.71).
+- The Mariners' 3.76 team ERA ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (158 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.